Skipper-116/langbench/README.md

 - `./rubyCode/sample.rb`: Contains the Ruby implementation of the Fibonacci calculation and matrix multiplication.
 - `./cCode/program.c`: Contains the C implementation of the Fibonacci calculation and matrix multiplication.
 - `./pyCode/main.py`: Contains the Python implementation of the Fibonacci calculation and matrix multiplication.
+- `./jsCode/index.js`: Contains the JavaScript implementation of the Fibonacci calculation and matrix multiplication.
 - `test.sh`: Script to run the benchmarks for each language.

 ## Current Output